shakacode/shakapacker/docs/using_swc_loader.md

 ## Known limitations

 - `browserslist` config at the moment is not being picked up automatically.
 [Related SWC issue](https://github.com/swc-project/swc/issues/3365).
-You can add your browserlist config through customising loader options as outlined above.
+You can add your browserlist config through customizing loader options as outlined above.
 - Using `.swcrc` config file is currently not supported.
-You might face some issues when `.swcrc` config is diverging from the SWC options we're passing in the Webpack rule
+You might face some issues when `.swcrc` config is diverging from the SWC options we're passing in the Webpack rule.